-- Caution must be taken with active implants.
-In general, follow the guidelines recommended by manufacturers of implantable defibrillators and pacemakers regarding use with mobile phones. - If you wear an active implant, then keep the hearing instrument more than 15 cm away from the implant.
-If you have an Autophone magnet or MultiTool (which has a built-in magnet), keep them more than 30 cm away from the implant.
-E.g., do not carry them in a breast pocket.
+Caution must be taken with active implants.
+In general, follow the guidelines recommended by manufacturers of implantable defibrillators and pacemakers regarding use with mobile phones and magnets.

+- Your hearing instrument has a wireless transmission.
+Please keep the hearing instrument at least 15 cm away from the implant, e.g. do not carry it in a breast pocket. - When the hearing instruments are mounted on or in the ears, the distance between the hearing instruments and the implant is larger than 15 cm. - Your Autophone magnet and Multi-Tool (which has a built-in magnet) should be kept more than 30 cm away from the implant e.g. do not carry it in a breast pocket.